miyamot0/scarf-ui-pwa/content/introduction.md

 title: Planning Section for SCARF-UI
 date: 09/26/2024
 author: 'Shawn Gilroy'
+index: 1
 ---

+## Planning to Use the SCARF-UI

-The SCARF-UI is a web-based wrapper around the core methods and procedures emphasized in the original SCARF.
+The SCARF-UI is a web-based wrapper around the core methods and procedures emphasized in the original [SCARF](https://ebip.vkcsites.org/scarfv2/).
 Like the original SCARF, there are recommended practices and procedures to follow prior to importing and codifying studies.
 A brief, general outline of the steps reflected in the web-app are described below.

 ### Step 1: Establishing Core Review Protocol